gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Grappa Gas made a disgusted noise in the back of his throat.
 "He must be on foot.
-The idiot must be trying to hike down on his own."
+The idiot must be trying to hike down to the road."

 "Through the forest?"
 Kulbinder rumbled.

-"It's safe enough if you're sensible enough to stay on the paths," Indy said, her tone making it clear exactly how sensible she thought Scholar-Candidate Yangyal was.
+"It's safe enough if you stay on the paths," Indy said, her tone making it clear exactly how sensible she thought Scholar-Candidate Yangyal was.

-"But it's three days to Duck Droppings on foot, and I'd be surprised if that pudgy camel has ever gone more than a hundred strides off a paved road in his life,"
+"But it's three days to Duck Droppings on foot, and I'd be surprised if that pudgy camel has ever gone more than a hundred strides in his life,"
 Grappa Gas growled.
-"If he trips and breaks his leg, we'll have the saints' own job explaining what happened to him."
+"If he breaks his neck,
+we'll have the saints' own job explaining what happened."

 Indy nodded.
-"We have to go find him."
+"We have to find him."

-So it was that Noxy found herself picking her way down a side trail a few minutes later with Private Thokmay and the tiger in her wake.
+She raised her voice.
+"Pairs and threes, everyone,
+and don't do anything the forest wouldn't like."
+She caught Noxy's eye and gestured at the tiger and his boy.
-"Show them the shortcut to the fishpond," her mother had instructed her as she sent people in twos and threes to search paths that the tralpa might have taken.
+"Show them the shortcut to the fishpond."

-Noxy had nodded,
+Noxy nodded,
 still wondering how she had known that Big Blue was coming back.
-Two strides away,
+Behind her,
-she'd heard Aft mutter an apology to his wife.
+she heard Aft mutter an apology to his wife.
-"I should've told you," he'd said.
+"I should have told you," he said.

-"Yes you should have," Rind had replied fiercely.
+"Yes you should have," Rind replied fiercely.
 "How're we going to raise this baby if we don't trust each other?"

-Noxy had turned away, embarrassed.
+A few minutes later Noxy was picking her way down a side trail with Private Thokmay behind her.
 The air was cold and damp in the forest gloom.
-Noxy rubbed her arms to warm herself as she walked, but Private Thokmay seemed not to notice as he studied the trees around them.
+She rubbed her arms to warm herself as she walked, but Private Thokmay seemed not to notice as he studied the trees around them.
 The tiger had disappeared into the undergrowth almost as soon as they left Stale with a growled, "Find what you can—I'll find you."